rivm-syso/mcra-core/INSTALLATION.md

-# Building MCRA.Core
+# Building MCRA Core

 ## **Introduction**

-These are the instructions for building MCRA.Core and the command-line (CLI) utility from source code.
+These are the instructions for building MCRA Core and the command-line (CLI) utility from source code.
 Refer to the [README.md](./README.md) file if you only want to run the CLI utility without building the utility from sources.

 ## **System requirements**